 "The fabulous, full-bodied 2012 Cabernet Sauvignon Home Vineyard from St. Helena possesses great intensity, a blackcurrant fruit-bomb-like style, and wonderful opulence and richness.
 Drink now-2050+.
 For its size and prominence, the St. Helena flagship Beringer winery does a remarkable job with the quality of its offerings.
 They have been fortunate to choose a brilliant line-up of chief winemakers, from Ed Sbragia, to Laurie Hook.
-The following group of wines, coming primarily from 2012 for the reds, and 2012 and 2013 for the whites, is one of the strongest I have tasted with them." - Robert Parker, Wine Advocate
+The following group of wines, coming primarily from 2012 for the reds, and 2012 and 2013 for the whites, is one of the strongest I have tasted with them." - Robert Parker, Wine Advocate, October 2014.

 The relaxed, high-quality 2012 harvest was a winemaker’s dream.
 The ideal growing season—well-timed rains, no frost during bud break, and perfect weather for bloom, berry-set and ripening—was textbook Napa Valley.
 Long stretches of sunny days coupled with foggy nights gave our 2012 wines exceptionally rich, expressive avors and impeccable balance.
 We had no weather pressures—from either pending rains or excessive heat—to rush the harvest.
 Instead, we had the luxury of waiting until the grapes reached absolute perfect maturity.

 With Cabernet of this quality, Laurie believes in taking a minimalist approach to winemaking.
 Vinifying the fruit from each vineyard separately, Laurie used tailored pump-over techniques for optimal extraction, and then aged the wines in hand-selected, custom-toasted barrels of French Nevers oak from coopers with whom she has long-established relationships.